United South of England Eleven: Foundation

 The USEE was created by Edgar Willsher, as secretary, and John Lillywhite, as treasurer in November 1864.
 It was part of the fall-out from a north–south schism within professional cricket which centred on bad relations between Nottinghamshire and Surrey.
 The two counties played each other in July 1864 but then the northern professionals boycotted an England v Surrey match and a North v South match later in the season.
 The southern professionals played in the North v South and won with embarrassing ease against makeshift opposition.
 Soon afterwards, they issued a statement that they would not honour the return match and this ended the fixture for some years.
 It was temporarily replaced by a match involving mostly southern players which was called North of the Thames v South of the Thames.
-In Scores and Biographies, it was noted that "the United South was formed at first entirely from secessionists from the All England and United All-England Elevens, principally the latter body".
-W. G. Grace commented that "after 1864 the All-England and United England Elevens were seen very little in the south".
+In Scores and Biographies, it was noted that "the United South was formed at first entirely from secessionists from the All England and United All England Elevens, principally the latter body".
+W. G. Grace commented that "after 1864 the England and United England Elevens were seen very little in the south".

 The most significant event in the USEE's history was a match in August 1866 at John Walker's Ground against a Southgate XV formed by V. E. Walker and his family.
 Southgate won the game by 3 wickets but, for the first time, the USEE team included W. G. Grace, who scored 0 and 2.
 Also involved was E. M. Grace but he only ever played for the USEE a couple of times whereas W. G. and Fred Grace would in time become the team's mainstays.